Posted by: Vivek Kumar

 Gambling and Sports Betting in India | Legalised after Regulation

-On Thursday the Law Commission of India, has recommended legalisation of regulated gambling and sports betting.
-As gambling and sports betting in India is heavily restricted except for selective categories including lotteries and horse racing.
-Despite the existing prohibitive legislations, there is extensive illegal gambling and sports betting throughout the country.
+On Thursday the Law Commission of India has recommended legalization of regulated gambling and sports betting.
+As gambling and sports betting in India are heavily restricted except for selective categories including lotteries and horse racing.
+Despite the existing prohibitive legislation, there is extensive illegal gambling and sports betting throughout the country.

 Gambling and Sports Betting in India under Stringent Control

 The law commission of India has ensured to seek stringent control over gambling and sports betting.
 They also ensured that all betting and gambling transactions should be linked to the operator’s as well as the participant’s/player’s Aadhaar Card/PAN Card which will protect the public from ill-effects.

 Recommendations for Gambling and Sports Betting in India